angelasong/ConstCache/README.md

 ####Design idea

-1. Make an optimizer extension for PHP by C language
+1. Make an extension for PHP by C language
 2. The API is same as memcache.
 3. It uses the way of sharing memory to store data.
 4. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all)